ConorMacBride/toggl-targets/README.md

 ## Install

 ### Download files
-Download `targets.py`, `config.csv` and `projects.py` to your computer from the repository at https://github.com/ConorMacBride/toggl-targets.
+Download `targets.py`, `config.csv` and `projects.py` to your computer from the repository at <a href="https://github.com/ConorMacBride/toggl-targets">https://github.com/ConorMacBride/toggl-targets</a>.
 Make sure `targets.py` and `config.csv` are kept in the same folder.

 ### Setup configuration file
 Next edit `config.csv` with your own data.
 Your own API token can be found at `https://toggl.com/app/profile`.
 This allows this program to access your Toggl data.
 The refresh rate can also be changed.
 This is how often the local data is updated.